voidarcher/emacs-config/README.md

 most likely:
 * Has some familiarity with Linux, with little-to-no experience with the CLI
 * Has used Vim in the past and is familiar with the keybindings
 * Wants to make the switch to Emacs as painlessly as possible
+* Wants a simple, easy Emacs setup without too many add-ons

 ### Prerequisites
 The main requirement is **[GNU Emacs](https://www.gnu.org/software/emacs/)** (please note that this